 Elizabeth Hancock, PhD, CRC

-Dr. Elizabeth Hancock has been the Executive Director of Haddie's since July 2019.
+Dr. Elizabeth Hancock joined the Haddie's family as Executive Director in 2019.
 Previously, Elizabeth has worked at the Lee County Youth Development Center and at the Troy University Girls Group Home.
-Elizabeth received her bachelor's degree in Human Services from Troy University, her Master's Degree in Rehabilitation Counseling from Troy University, and her doctorate degree in Counselor Education and Supervision from Auburn University.
+Elizabeth received her Bachelor of Science in Human Services from Troy University, her Master of Science Degree in Rehabilitation Counseling from Troy University.
+Elizabeth completed her Doctorate degree in Counselor Education and Supervision from Auburn University.
 Elizabeth is a Certified Rehabilitation Counselor and has worked in residential treatment for the majority of her career.

 Elizabeth has grown children and is also a foster and adoptive parent.
 She enjoys time with friends and family, camping, reading, and making a difference in the lives of children and families.